frconor-ebook/meditations/_posts/2025-02-25-marriage-and-indissolubility.md

 think that modesty and chastity are just for monks?
 No. Christ laid down common laws for all of us."

-St. John Chrysostom says, "And so, when He said, 'everyone who looks at a woman lustfully' (Matt.
+St. John Chrysostom says, "And so, when He said: 'everyone who looks at a woman lustfully' (Matt.
 5:28), He was not speaking to a monk, but to the man in the street.
 I do not forbid you to marry, nor do I forbid you to enjoy life," he said.